WHAT IS A FERRY?

 - Vessels that normally carry only unaccompanied freight vehicles, e.g. RoRo freight vessels

 - Vessels that operate on routes greater than 48 hours in duration, e.g. cruise ships

 - Vessels whose main purpose is not the transport of passengers/vehicles from point A to point B, e.g. cruise ships

 HOW BIG IS THE FERRY INDUSTRY

-The global ferry industry is similar in size to the commercial airline industry, transporting approximately 2.1 billion passengers per year, plus 250 million vehicles and 32 million trailers (not including China).
+The global ferry industry is similar in size to the commercial airline industry, transporting approximately 4.27 billion passengers per year, plus 373 million vehicles (including cars, buses and trailers).

 The ferry industry, like the shipping industry in general, is heavily regulated in terms of safety, environmental impact and security.
 The International Maritime Organization (IMO) is the United Nations body responsible for establishing regulations for international shipping.
 Ships that operate solely within the confines of one nation are regulated by that nation.
 However, many countries base their domestic regulations on the IMO standards.
 Some nations adopt the IMO rules completely for their domestic ships.

 Shipping regulations generally cover vessel design, construction, repair, operations, staffing, training, environmental impact, security and regular inspections throughout a vessel’s life.
 Inspections include stability, hulls, propulsion and other machinery, electrical systems, lifesaving appliances and arrangements, fire prevention and firefighting systems, navigation systems and communications systems.